 I teach dozens of first-time homebuyer seminars every year.
 I’ve spoken at the National Association of Realtor’s annual conference.
-I have sat on many panels (this year: CAR YPN, NSBAR YPN, and Real Producers Magazine).
+I have sat on many industry panels (CAR YPN, NSBAR YPN, CAR Member Outreach, Leading Ladies, Real Producers Magazine, and next month, Chicago Title).

 If you told a younger me that public speaking would be such a substantial part of my life and career, I would have passed out, right then and there.
 I’ve struggled with social anxiety ever since I can remember.
 I would blush if I got called on in school, freak out before parties, and get clammy whenever it was my turn to share my prayer request at small group (honestly, I still do!).
 There’s something about having eyes on me that makes me feel very, very uncomfortable.
 I know I am not the only one.